Chapter 1 – MURDER

 “Good riddance,” he thought, watching the clock tick to 6:30.

-Marc Dunlop's special secure phone buzzed right on schedule.
+Marc Dunlop’s special secure phone buzzed right on schedule.
 Time for the daily London call.
-The phone was military–grade hardware – the kind spies use, impossible to hack or break.
+The phone was military-grade hardware, the kind spies use, impossible to hack or track.

 “Hello…”